 Model Practices for Promoting CRL

 CRL member libraries including the University of Arkansas, Dartmouth College, Pepperdine University, and the University of San Diego describe CRL's collections and services in key website pages.
-The University of Connecticut Libraries feature CRL in a description of CRL as an interlibrary loan resource and also as one of several unique collections available to researchers.
+The University of Connecticut's Homer Babbidge Library features a description of CRL as an interlibrary loan resource and also as one of several unique collections available to researchers.
 Carleton University in Ottawa produced a wonderful video interviewing student and faculty users of CRL materials.
 Many libraries report on CRL activities in newsletters directed to faculty: Pepperdine University announced their new membership, while at longtime member DePaul University, University Librarian Scott Walter reminded faculty of the benefits available from CRL, noting that "DePaul faculty and students are able to make use of a wealth of international collections through our membership."

 - A-Z resource lists.